GabeScott/standard-works-vault/General Conference/1998 April - Living Worthy of the Girl You Will Someday Marry.md

 # Living Worthy of the Girl You Will Someday Marry

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 1998 General Conference*

+>*Make yourself worthy of the loveliest girl in all the world.
+Keep yourself worthy through all the days of your life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/04/living-worthy-of-the-girl-you-will-someday-marry?lang=eng)